 Your assessment is delivered by a vocational assessor who can be a degree qualified psychologist, occupational therapist or counsellor.

-The full assessment is delivered online and takes 7 hours.
+Our vocational assessment takes up to 15 hours to complete.
 It includes your assessment, time for the assessor to write your report, and a counselling session.

 NDIS participants aged 15 – 25 who have an employment or vocational goal in their NDIS plan can access a vocational assessment.